senusen/senusen/README.md

 While I’m familiar with several programming languages, my main focus is **JavaScript**.
 I’m currently working full-stack on [**Dino**](https://discord.com/oauth2/authorize?client_id=1364855085351436349), a multi-purpose Discord bot that I personally develop and maintain.

+Most of my Repo and Projects are private.

 ---

 ## 📬 Contact